Charlie Hebdo staff uphold ‘fight for liberty’ at trial over massacre

 Simon Fieschi, who was responsible for the satirical weekly’s presence on the internet and social media, is only 32, but he moves like an old man.

-On that terrible January morning, Fieschi heard “Allah Akbar,” followed by a deflagration.
+On that terrible January morning, Fieschi heard “Allah Akbar,” followed by a commotion.
 He was hit by two bullets.
 One went through his neck, damaging his spinal column.

 “My field of vision tipped like this,” he said, tilting parallel hands.
 “I lost consciousness, which saved my life.”